Memory and Performance Overhead of Smart Pointers

 }

-The two functions std::make_shared (line 16) and std::make_unique(line 18) are quite handy.
-They create the smart pointer respectively.
+The functions std::make_shared (line 16) and std::make_unique(line 18) are quite handy.
+They create the smart pointer, respectively.
 In particular, std::make_shared is very interesting.
 There are more memory allocations necessary for the creation of a std::shared_ptr.
 Memory is necessary for the managed resource and the reference counters. std::make_shared make one memory allocation out of them.
 The performance benefits. std::make_unique is available since C++14; the other smart pointer functionality since C++11.

 Here a the raw numbers.